TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 :file:`Documentation\Index.rst` and a configuration file called :file:`Documentation\guides.xml`.
 Add more files as needed.

-You can keep :file:`a README.md` or :file:`README.rst` file with basic information and a link to the published manual.
+You can keep a :file:`README.md` or :file:`README.rst` file with basic information and a link to the published manual.
 These files will be commonly displayed on GitHub and GitLab.